 Log Home Inspections

+Buying a Log Home and want to make sure its a good one?
 We inspect both Handcrafted and Manufactured log homes and am familiar with the various methods that have been developed over the years for cutting, processing and assembling logs.
-I check log moisture content and inspect for proper component installation and general structural integrity.
-There are log homes in Europe and parts of American that are hundreds of years old.
-Most of these are well designed, have old growth logs and have had periodic maintenance.
-There is no reason that today’s log homes cannot have the same life span however today’s builders are making concessions to design and using softer woods.
+We check logs for fungal activity, inspect for proper component installation and general structural integrity.
+There is no reason that today’s log homes cannot have a long life span however today’s builders are making concessions to design and using softer woods.
 Many log home owners find that in as little as 10 years there are having to replace rotted logs.

-Pacific Crest Inspection’s log home inspections includes inspection of all the home systems and components included in our comprehensive home inspection plus the Log Home Inspection identifies the safety, material and construction defects of the visible, accessible wall, floor and roof logs.
-It includes checking for building methods designed to accommodate wall settling of 5 inches or more and when appropriate, and testing for Fungus/ Rot and decay in logs.
+Pacific Crest Inspection’s has inspected hundreds of log home in the Snohomish, Skagit, Island and and Whatcom counties.
+Call us at 360-588-6956 for more information.
+Our log home inspections includes inspection of all the home systems and components included in our comprehensive home inspection plus the Log Home Inspection identifies the safety, material and construction defects of the visible, accessible wall, floor and roof logs.

 First of all, most structural integrity of a log building comes from the corners.
 The most frequent issue we see is when the ends of the logs or the corners are exposed to water and the run off from rain.
 A thorough inspection of the corners to determine the level of degradation will offer a lot of insight as to how home is holding up.
 Here is a good description of the different types of corners.